 Kaeti Hinck is an interdisciplinary artist working in Washington, D.C.

 Kaeti believes painting is a practice of offering deep attention to our subjects in an effort to understand something fundamental about our shared humanity.
-Her work combines classical training with contemporary subjects, and a feeling of movement and vitality.
-She explores themes of (dis)embodiment, and reclaiming and queering our understanding of beauty.
+Her work combines classical training with contemporary subjects, with a particular focus on figurative, portrait and narrative work.

 She is a member of the Portrait Society of America, the Cecilia Beaux Forum, and DC Arts Studios, a nonprofit member-run arts organization.
-She has studied with the late Carl Grupp, her first drawing mentor; Laura Tundel at The Atelier Studio Program of Fine Arts in Minneapolis; Suné Woods during her Nieman fellowship at Harvard; Sandra Sanchez and other instructors at Grand Central Atelier in New York; Alex Venezia at Lyme Academy; Joshua LaRock, Henrik Uldalen and Nick Alm through Workshops in Yorkshire; and N. Michelle Tully at Studio Escalier.
+She has studied with the late Carl Grupp, her first drawing mentor; Laura Tundel at The Atelier Studio Program of Fine Arts in Minneapolis; Suné Woods during her Nieman fellowship at Harvard; Sandra Sanchez and other instructors at Grand Central Atelier in New York; Alex Venezia at Lyme Academy; Michael Klein, Glenn Dean, Kyle Ma, Jeremy Lipking, Joshua LaRock, Henrik Uldalen, and Nick Alm through Workshops in Yorkshire; and N. Michelle Tully at Studio Escalier.
 Kaeti hosts regular portrait painting gatherings for artists and created Bad Art Night — a monthly gathering all about making art without expectations or pressure.

 She draws particular inspiration from the New Woman painters of the turn of the century.
 In the words of Anna Bilinska: